 The most successful way to write personalised vows is to think about the two of you and the things you would like to promise each other.
+Here’s our top tips for vows that wow, for a meaningful start to your marriage.

 You may want to emphasise your underlying friendship for each other, or talk about the fun you can cram into the next few decades.
 If you’ve come together after a period of separation, trust and fidelity are important things to promise to each other.
 Don’t be afraid to have some fun: you might want to make promises about more light‐hearted subjects, such as sharing the washing up or keeping the house tidy ‐‐ although these are usually more appropriate for a humanist ceremony.